 Working on widowmaker trees is a dangerous game.
 More dangers are present when widowmaker trees gather in an area.
-These trees create a thick and massive canopy where it’s hard to spot broken and loosely attached branches.
+These trees create a thick and massive canopy where broken and loosely attached branches are hard to spot.

 Hence, you must practice the utmost precautions and safety measures when going near them.